b4mboo/prophet/README.md

 Installation is quite easy.
 If you are using bundler (i.e. for a Rails project), just add the following to your Gemfile:

-    gem 'pullermann'
+    gem 'prophet'

-To configure Pullermann for your Rails project, just create a new initializer:
+To configure Prophet for your Rails project, just create a new initializer:

-    touch config/initializers/pullermann.rb
+    touch config/initializers/prophet.rb

-Inside that initializer you can easily change Pullermann's behavior to fit your needs.
+Inside that initializer you can easily change Prophet's behavior to fit your needs.

-    Pullermann.setup do |config|
+    Prophet.setup do |config|
       # ...
       # Add custom config block.
       # ...